-- (i)That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237. - (ii) The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (J), inclusive, of paragraph (2) of subdivision (a) of Section 32282. - (iii) That the school safety plan be reviewed and updated by March 1 of every year by the charter school.
-Education Code Section 47605(c)(5)(F).
+- (i) That each employee of the charter school furnish the charter school with a criminal record summary as described in Section 44237. - (ii) The development of a school safety plan, which shall include the safety topics listed in subparagraphs (A) to (H), inclusive, of paragraph (2) of subdivision (a) of Section 32282 and procedures for conducting tactical responses to criminal incidents. - (iii) That the school safety plan be reviewed and updated by March 1 of every year by the charter school.

+Education Code Section 47605(b)(5)(F).